 Call a Drunk Driving Accident Lawyer

-As soon as possible after the accident, you should also find a good lawyer who understands DUI cases.
+As soon as possible after the accident, you should also find a good Dui lawyer in Brunswick, GA.
 They can start working on your case and gathering evidence to show your damages and also help identify the drunk driver.

-Don’t give up hope if you’re hit by a drunk driver who flees the scene.
+Don’t give up hope if you are hit and run in Brunswick, GA by a drunk driver who flees the scene.
 The more information you can compile and relay to the police and your attorney about the accident, the better chance the driver will get identified and caught.

 Can I Still Get Money if the Driver Isn’t Convicted?

 Yes!
 If the driver is found to be at fault for the accident, you can still recover all damages a normal accident victim would be entitled to, including: